javarrisb/portfolio-REACTion/README.md

 # Portfolio-REACTion

 # Description
  My portfolio is a single page application built with React that displays the work that I have done.
-Sections of my portfolio include About me which gives a brief description about me and my background, Portfolio which shows a few of the projects I have done and contributed to, Contact section which enbales you to enter a name, email and message and a Resume section which allows you to view my technical skills as well as click on a downloable version of my resume.
+Sections of my portfolio include an About me section which gives a brief description about me and my background, a Portfolio section which shows a few of the projects I have done and contributed to, a Contact section which enbales you to enter a name, email and message and a Resume section which allows you to view my technical skills as well as click on a downloable version of my resume.

 # Table of Contents